 Shared Commitment to Regional Security

 The United Arab Emirates and the United States share a common resolve to preserve security and stability in the Middle East and around the world.
-Over the past 25 years, UAE and US military forces have teamed up on six military coalition actions, from the First Gulf War to Kosovo to Afghanistan, Libya and the fight against ISIS.
-In May 2017, the UAE and US signed a new defense agreement to increase cooperation in addressing common security threats.
-US Secretary of Defense James Mattis stated that the accord “marks a new chapter in our partnership and reflects the breadth and depth of our ongoing cooperation."
+Over the past three decades, UAE and US military forces have teamed up on six military coalition actions, from the First Gulf War to Kosovo to Afghanistan, Libya and the fight against ISIS.
+In May 2019, the new Defense Cooperation Agreement (DCA) between the UAE and US entered into force.
+The DCA aims to enhance coordination and further advance the robust military, political and economic partnership between the two countries.